 In practice, the microphysical scheme module is first run to provide a set of look-up tables.
-These tables contain the time evolution of meteorological variables (temperature, pressure and relative humidity), cloud and rain microphysics (mixing

-25 ratio, droplet diameter), and microphysical conversion rates as well as the chemical concentration of the species involved in the particle-to-cloud transfer.
+These tables contain the time evolution of meteorological variables (temperature, pressure and relative humidity), cloud and rain microphysics (mixing ratio, droplet diameter), and microphysical conversion rates as well as the chemical concentration of the species originating from particle scavenging.
 In a second stage, the values compiled in the tables are interpolated in time and read as input data by the chemistry model to solve Eqs.
 (13), (14) and (15) at each time step and for each of the chemical species considered in the model.